Genre

 Setting

-The opening scene is a very memorable animation of Lowrey type figures who run through different environments which symbolise key elements of the film.
+opening scene is a very memorable animation of Lowrey type figures who run

-The different settings include an airport and a hospital which gives us a taste of the environments that the main character will trick his way into and the lifestyle that he will follow.
+different settings include an airport and a hospital which gives us a taste of

 Themes